InappropriatePenguin/ghost-counter/readme.md

 need.
 Your previous logistic request (if any) will be restored once that request has been fulfilled.

-Use the mod selection tool by clicking on the ghost shortcut button in your shortcut bar or by using the keyboard shortcut (default: Alt+G).
+Activate the Ghost Counter tool by clicking on the ghost shortcut button in your shortcut bar or by using the keyboard shortcut (default: Alt+G).
 Next, select the area containing the ghosts that you want to count.
 Holding shift during selection will include ghost tiles in the count.

-You can use the mod directly on blueprints by having the blueprint in your cursor and pressing the second configurable mod hotkey (default: Ctrl+G).
+You can use the mod directly on blueprints by activating it while holding a blueprint in your cursor.

 You can download it from the Factorio
 [Mod Portal](https://mods.factorio.com/mod/ghost-counter).